 Dialogic and Collaborative Practices in Challenging Times

-In this intensive, 9-hour Zoom seminar spread over 3 days (3 hours each day), Harlene and Sheila will introduce, discuss, and provide opportunities to put constructionist theory to practice.
-Given the challenges we confront globally, discussion will center on exploring the practical implications of social construction while giving ample space for us to collaborate in an effort to put these ideas into practice.
-Special attention will be given to participants’ own projects and professional contexts.
-We will provide ample time for sharing and interacting.
+In this online seminar (three hours each day), Harlene and Sheila introduce and discuss constructionist theory by engaging participants in meaningful conversations.
+Given the challenges we confront globally, discussions center specifically on the practical implications of social construction.
+There is ample space for everyone to share, interact, collaborate and support one another as we explore ways to bring these practices into participants’ own projects and personal or professional contexts.

 Readings and other resource materials will be provided prior to the course.